header source

 Error Handling

-If you run synth in this state, an error will occur.
+If you try to synth in this state, you'll get an error.

 TypeError: Unknown file extension ".ts" for hoge/bin/cdk-esm-boilerplate.ts